-A serial RS485 interface and the IMP-Bus enables network operation of the probe, whereby a data bus protocol for the connection of several SONO probes to the serial interface is implemented by default.
+A RS485 interface enables network operation of the probe, whereby a data bus protocol for the connection of several SONO probes to the RS485 is implemented by default.
 The connection of the probe to industrial busses such as Profibus, Ethernet, etc. is possible via optional external modules (available upon request).